aws-samples/eks-workshop-developers/website/docs/eks/python/Create-Cluster.md

 import TabItem from '@theme/TabItem';

 ## Objective
-This guide shows you how to create an Amazon EKS cluster, specifically aimed at deploying the [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) project's resources.
+This lab shows you how to create an Amazon EKS cluster, specifically aimed at deploying the [python-fastapi-demo-docker](https://github.com/aws-samples/python-fastapi-demo-docker) project's resources.
 To gain a deeper understanding of the different cluster configurations in the configuration file we'll use, refer to [About Amazon EKS Cluster Nodes](about-cluster.md).

 ## Prerequisites
 - [Building and Running Multi-Architecture Containers](../../containers/python/multiarchitecture-image.md)